 To recapitulate, the current proposal is that Japanese has OCP(diacritic).
-This constraint, taken literally, must be specific to Japanese (hence not universal), because "diacritic" here specifically refers to the diacritic marks in the Japanese orthography system.
-This postulation may at first sight seem to contradict one of the important theses of OT (Prince & Smolensky 2004) that a set of constraints (i.e. the content of CON) is universal.
+This constraint, taken literally, must be specific to Japanese (hence not universal), because "diacritic" here specifically refers the diacritic marks in the Japanese orthography system.
+This postulation may at first sight seem to contradict one of the important theses of Optimality Theory (Prince & Smolensky, 2004) that a set of constraints (i.e. the content of CON) is universal.
 While this concern is legitimate to some extent, the current proposal may not constitute a large departure from the original formulation of Optimality Theory, as presented in Prince & Smolensky (2004).
-The reason is that OT, from its inception, admits morpheme-specific constraints-for example, Prince & Smolensky (2004: 42) use an alignment constraint that is specific to a morpheme /-um/ in Tagalog (EDGEMOST(um; L)).
+The reason is that OT, from its inception, admits morpheme-specific constraints-for example, Prince & Smolensky (2004) use an alignment constraint that is specific to a morpheme /-um/ in Tagalog (EDGEMOST(um; L)).
 This constraint cannot be a universal constraint, because /-um/ is not a morpheme used by every language.

 Thus, one way to reconcile the current proposal and the claim that constraints are universal is that Universal Grammar provides templates of constraint schemata, such as alignment constraints and OCP, but arguments for these constraints can be filled in on a language-specific basis (like "diacritics" and "/-um/").
-For arguments that CON should provide systematic schemata of constraints (rather than a random set of constraints), see McCarthy (2002; 2003a), Potts & Pullum (2002), Smith (2002), Gouskova (2004), Kawahara (2008), Flack (2009), among many others.
+For arguments that CON should provide systematic schemata of constraints (rather than a random set of constraints), see Flack (2009), Gouskova (2004), Kawahara (2008), McCarthy (2002), McCarthy (2003a), Potts & Pullum (2002), Smith (2002), among many others.